Terms and conditions | Autodesk FY21 Transition to Named User Program

 Customers often share their concerns over the time and resources needed to manage multiple deployment types.
 These new plans for named users will provide benefits, including:

-- Optimise your licensing costs, by having visibility into your usage data.
+- Optimize your licensing costs, by having visibility into your usage data.

-- No need to manage your own licence servers or track an anonymous serial number again.

-- Dedicated access for all employees who need it, wherever they are working – at home or in the office.
-No more downtime waiting for licences.

 - Tailor support and learning content to employees based on insights.